Programs > Brochure

 As a study abroad student at BGU, you can spend a semester or year taking challenging and inspiring courses.
 You will study Hebrew language as well as a variety of courses taught in English that are designed to take advantage of the many academic specialties of BGU, including Entrepreneurship & Innovation, Global Health, Israel Studies, and Sustainable Development & Environment.

 Those who are looking for a shorter experience can enroll in one of our summer programs: Data Mining & Business Intelligence for Cyber Security Applications, Entrepreneurship & Innovation, and Global Health International Summer Program.
 We also offer an Ulpan (Hebrew language study) for four or six weeks during the summer and winter.

-To complement your academic studies in Israel, you’re encouraged to participate in volunteer service or a for-credit academic research internship, which will deepen your knowledge and exposure to Israel and its people.
+To complement your academic studies in Israel, you’re encouraged to participate in volunteer service or a research internship, which will deepen your knowledge and exposure to Israel and its people.

 Ben-Gurion University of the Negev (BGU)

 BGU is Israel’s fastest growing institution of higher education, most sought after by students and faculty alike with a student population of more than 19,000.
 Its diverse student body hails from cities and villages all over Israel and includes native born Israelis, Jews and Arabs, including Bedouins, as well as new immigrants from Ethiopia, the former Soviet Union, and other countries.